 - Increasing your fluid intake, especially water

-- Changes in diet that reduce oxalate, salts, and animal protein
+- Changes in diet that reduce oxalate, animal protein, minerals, and salts

 - Ask your doctor before starting or continuing calcium supplements